Business tips & ideas eCommerce 101

 • Active community for troubleshooting

-• Slow to load & costly
+• Slow to load and costly

-• Limited integrations with 3rd Party marketing tools
+• Limited integrations with third-party marketing tools

 Pros.
 This open-source software is quite easy to use for any merchant with minimal technical knowledge.
 A large amount of free plugins helps you set up a great basic shop for online selling.
 PrestaShop is very flexible when it comes to customization, making it easy to add, remove or personalize a page to your liking.
 Another great feature is localization.
 PrestaShop supports multiple currencies and languages, allowing you to easily sell items online around the world.